NonNon-Works/nonnon-sheet-docs/EN/README.md

 <figure><img src=".gitbook/assets/sheet.png" alt=""><figcaption></figcaption></figure>

-NonNon Sheet is a master data management tool.\
+NonNonSheet is a master data management tool.
+\
-You can edit master data with a Spreadsheet-style UI directly in the Unity Editor.\
+You can edit master data with a Spreadsheet-style UI directly in the Unity Editor.
+\
 It provides Unity’s operation style, seamlessly integrated with tabular UI elements.

 ## Features